Introduction

 The approach uses a thermal gradient setup:

-• Bottom layers are held fixed to represent the bulk crystal
+• Bottom layers: Fixed to represent bulk crystal

-• Middle layers are heated to 850 K to provide thermal energy
+• Middle layers: Heated to 850 K for thermal energy

-• Top layers and adatom equilibrate to ~600 K, enabling diffusion
+• Top layers and adatom: Equilibrate to ~600 K for diffusion

-• This mimics real conditions where heat flows from substrate to surface
+• This mimics real heat flow from substrate to surface

 The complete LAMMPS script implementing this approach: